srsampson/ModeSDecoder/README.md

 The US registration (N-Number) are also added to the targets after the ICAO number is received.
 These are assigned 1:1 in the US.
 No other countries are decoded.

-There are tables to store the velocities, altitudes, amplitudes, etc.
+There are tables to store the velocities, altitudes, amplitudes, etc. These tables are updated each time the internal tracks are updated.

 You might pull some data to chart it, example: